doctest/doctest/doc/markdown/roadmap.md

 ### Things that are being considered but not part of the roadmap yet:

-- think about removing the binary asserts (leaving only the fast binary asserts) because normal asserts + no try/catch in asserts are almost the same
 - when no assertion is encountered in a test case it should fail
 - failure reporting should print out previous SECTIONs for data-driven testing - as requested [here](https://github.com/philsquared/Catch/issues/734)
 - ```Bitwise()``` class that has overloaded operators for comparison - to be used to check objects bitwise against each other